Will Democrats 'Follow The Mueller Report To Where It Leads'?

 “Donald Trump was being framed, he fought back.
 That is not Obstruction.” @JesseBWatters I had the right to end the whole Witch Hunt if I wanted.
 I could have fired everyone, including Mueller, if I wanted.
 I chose not to.
 I had the RIGHT to use Executive Privilege.
 I didn’t!— Donald J. Trump (@realDonaldTrump) April 18, 2019

 On obstruction, Mueller's team found a lot of evidence for it.
-The report points to 10 separate instances of the president's attempts to slow down investigations or oust officials like Mueller or then-Attorney General Jeff Sessions.
+The report points to 10 separate instances of the president's attempts to slow down investigations or oust officials such as Mueller or then-Attorney General Jeff Sessions.
 Trump, though, was thwarted at times by those close to him, aides and allies who decided for either legal or political reasons not to follow through on the president's requests.

 The most notable example was Don McGahn, Trump's White House lawyer, refusing to lean on Deputy Attorney General Rod Rosenstein to fire Mueller.
 He decided "that he would resign rather than trigger what he regarded as a potential Saturday Night Massacre," according to the report.